 The refill capacities for the engine crankcase reflect the approximate capacity of the crankcase or sump plus standard oil filters.
-Auxiliary oil filter systems will require additional oil.
-Refer to the Original Equipment Manufacture (OEM) specifications for the capacity of the auxiliary oil filter.
+Auxiliary oil filter systems will require extra oil.
+Refer to the OEM specifications for the capacity of the auxiliary oil filter.
 Refer to the Operation and Maintenance Manual, "Maintenance Section" for more information on Lubricant Specifications.